wetube/bitcloud/README.md

 At the same time, we offer the opportunity of optional moderation throughout publishers.
 Publishers will have the important role of manual filtering of the content and provide great quality.
 Everyone can become a publisher.

-Authors have an opportunity to offer their content without restriction or imposition, by selecting a publisher or become one by themselves.
-Their content will be immediately available for the rest of the world.